-UMUC's role as a virtual and global university means that you can access and participate in the university experience from any place in the state, the nation, or the world.
-UMUC's award-winning online courses and programs offer a technology enriched experience conducted by the same excellent faculty that teaches its on-site offerings.
-In online classes, you are linked to faculty and classmates via the Internet.
+UMUC's role as a virtual and global university means that you can participate in the university experience from any place in the state, the nation, or the world that has Internet access.
+UMUC's award-winning online courses and programs offer a technology-enriched experience conducted by the same excellent faculty that teaches its on-site offerings.

+In online classes, you are linked to faculty and classmates via computer and the Internet.
 The faculty member leads discussions, responds to student inquiries, and posts reviewed assignments in individual folders online.
 You are expected to participate frequently in online discussions.

 To study online, you should have strong reading and writing skills, as well as basic knowledge of the Windows environment.
 Technical requirements for participating in online courses are provided at www.umuc.edu/techreq.

-UMUC courses meet the same standards of quality regardless of delivery format.
-Any given course has the same objectives and requirements, awards the identical amount of academic credit, and may be applied toward the same undergraduate degrees whether it is delivered in a stateside classroom, overseas, or online.
+UMUC courses observe the same standards of quality regardless of delivery format.
+Any given course maintains the same intended learning outcomes and requirements, awards the identical amount of academic credit, and may be applied toward the same undergraduate degrees whether it is delivered in a stateside classroom, overseas, or online.
 Some UMUC locations offer hybrid and web-enhanced on-site courses to various locations in a livestream format via video-teleconference platforms.
 These livestream courses equate to being on-site, and abide by the UMUC and VA residency policies for on-site courses.